-Hackers typically sneak into the networks of their victims by setting up phishing scams and duping users into downloading malware-ridden files, which are then executed to commence a cyberattack like ransomware.
+Hackers typically sneak remotely into the networks of their victims by setting up phishing scams and duping users into downloading malware-ridden files, which are then executed to commence a cyberattack like ransomware.
 They may also look for vulnerabilities in computer systems to attempt to get into a network.
 Both the WannaCry and NotPetya attacks, for example, were successful because hackers used leaked NSA exploits to infect older computer operating systems.
 Previously, we discussed fileless attacks, an increasingly popular method used by hackers to spread ransomware that sometimes involves exploiting the macro functionality in Microsoft Office documents.
 Now, it appears that another exploitable entry point has been on the rise: remote access software.

 What Is Remote Access Software?

 Remote access software allow a computer’s desktop environment to be run remotely on one system while being displayed on a separate client device.
 Many organizations find remote access software extremely useful.
 When it comes to coordinating operations across international offices, they provide remote access to vital company resources, helping to maximize effective use of in-house talent and facilitate closer collaboration.
 For a small business that outsources its IT maintenance, remote access software can prove to be extremely beneficial as well.
 But of course with all things tech — there is the possibility of being hacked.
 The most widely-used remote access software use the Remote Desktop Protocol (RDP), which, if abused, can allow hackers to tap into networks.